-Sparebanken Sor's A1 deposit and senior unsecured debt ratings take into account its baseline credit assessment (BCA) of baa1, but also our forward-looking Loss Given Failure (LGF) analysis of its liability structure.
+Sparebanken Sor's A1 deposit and senior unsecured debt ratings take into account its baseline credit assessment (BCA) of baa1 and our forward-looking Loss Given Failure (LGF) analysis of its liability structure.

-The bank's BCA of baa1 reflects its resilient asset quality metrics, with ratios of non-performing loans (NPLs) to gross loans of around 0.9% and Loan Loss Reserves (LLRs) to NPLs of around 44% as of September 2020.
-The bank's BCA of baa1 also captures its strong capital buffers with a tangible common equity ratio of 16.4% combined with a robust leverage ratio of 8.4% and a moderate profitability with a net income to average tangible banking assets of around 0.6%, with relatively low earnings diversification.
+The bank's BCA of baa1 reflects its resilient asset quality metrics, with ratios of non-performing loans (NPLs) to gross loans of around 0.8% and Loan Loss Reserves (LLRs) to NPLs of around 44% as of March 2021.
+The bank's BCA of baa1 also captures its strong capital buffers with a tangible common equity ratio of 16.1% combined with a robust leverage ratio of 9.2% and a moderate profitability with a net income to average tangible banking assets of around 0.8%, with relatively low earnings diversification.
 The bank's standalone credit profile also incorporates its high reliance on market funding, a common attribute of Norwegian banks.

-The bank's A1 deposit and senior unsecured debt ratings take into account our forward looking advanced LGF analysis of the bank's liability structure, which positions them three notches above its BCA.
-Sparebanken Sor benefits from a large volume of deposits and substantial layers of subordination (including upcoming MREL-eligible instruments of approximately NOK9.8 billion), resulting in very low potential losses for senior creditors.
+The bank's A1 deposit and senior unsecured debt ratings take into account our forward looking advanced LGF analysis of the bank's liability structure, which results in three notches of uplift above the BCA.
+Sparebanken Sor benefits from a large volume of deposits and substantial layers of subordination (including upcoming MREL-eligible instruments of approximately NOK10 billion), resulting in very low potential losses for senior creditors.